EDUC 700: Writing as a Doctoral Scholar (3 semester hours)

 EDSP 631: Collaborative Grant Writing (3 semester hours) ELECTIVE

 This course will provide opportunities for educators and other human service professionals to work on a collaborative team seeking external funding for a project.
-The focus of this course will be discussion of funding sources that require collaboration among agencies and the unique requirements of this type of proposal.
+The focus of this course will be a discussion of funding sources that require collaboration among agencies and the unique requirements of this type of proposal.
 The course will culminate with proposals written by student teams.

 EDSP 632: Evidence-Informed Decision Making (3 semester hours) ELECTIVE

 This course is designed to foster evidence-informed decision making for the teacher leader.
-Students will work collaboratively to develop high quality assessments, analyze student data, implement differentiated instruction and respond to intervention.
+Students will work collaboratively to develop high-quality assessments, analyze student data, implement differentiated instruction and respond to intervention.
 Students will identify resources that can be utilized to support assess-plan-teach-reassess cycle.
 Students will also explore district assessment plans and the impact a teacher leader can have on the development and implementation of such plans.
 Thirty hours of fieldwork is required to complete the major assignment in this course.

 EDSP 633: Mentoring and Coaching Teachers (3 semester hours) ELECTIVE